-The Soil and Water Assessment Tool (SWAT) was prepared for the Mustinka River Watershed by the Energy and Environmental Research Center (EERC), University of North Dakota in conjunction with the preparation of this TMDL report.
+The Soil and Water Assessment Tool (SWAT) was prepared for the Rabbit River Watershed by the Energy and Environmental Research Center (EERC), University of North Dakota, in conjunction with the preparation of this TMDL report.
 One useful component of the SWAT modeling of the watershed was the evaluation of the effectiveness of changes in land management within the watershed to reduce sediment loading to surface waters.
 Hypothetical scenarios were created applying varying widths of field buffers on corn, soybean and wheat fields to simulate potential reductions in overland erosion and sediment loading within discrete basins within the watershed.
-During the implementation phase this tool can be used by resource managers to not only demonstrate the utility of Best Management Practices, but to also as a means for calculating reductions in erosion and sedimentation as management practices are instituted within the watershed.
+During the implementation phase this tool can be used by resource managers to not only demonstrate the utility of Best Management Practices, but also as a means for calculating reductions in erosion and sedimentation as management practices are put in place.

-Finally, continued funding of Minnesota's Clean Water Legacy Act will ensure that there will be adequate future funding for TMDL Implementation Activities and water quality monitoring.
+Finally, Minnesota's Clean Water Land and Legacy Amendment will ensure that there will be future funding for TMDL Implementation and water quality monitoring activities.